How is Child Support Calculated in Texas?

 Who is required to pay child support in Texas?

-Both parents are expected to financially support their children in Texas and payment of child support is primarily determined based on physical custody.
+Both parents are expected to financially support their children in Texas.
+Payment of child support is primarily determined based on physical custody.
 It is typically paid by the parent who does not have primary physical custody of the child (the "non-custodial parent") to the parent with whom the child lives the majority of the time (the "custodial parent").

-The amount of child support may be calculated and ordered by a Texas court, or it may be agreed upon by the parents and approved by the court.
+The child support sum may be calculated and ordered by a Texas court, or it may be agreed upon by the parents and approved by the court.
 Medical and dental support may be ordered in addition to regular child support.

 The court can order these child support obligations upon one or both parents.
 If the parents share equal time with the children, such as alternating weeks, the court will take into consideration the income of each parent when determining the need for child support.